 - Developing a Human-Wildlife Conflict plan

-– Setting up Green value chains (agriculture) and structure traditional fisheries
+- Setting up Green Value Chains (agriculture) and structuring traditional fisheries

-– Support for the agro-pastoral sector and transhumance as a complement to the development of a land-use plan
+- Supporting the agro-pastoral sector and transhumance as a complement to the development of a land-use plan

 - Providing environmental education